 A member of a Medicare health plan must be a U.S. citizen or lawfully present in the United States.
-Medicare (the Centers for Medicare & Medicaid Services) will notify Capital Health Plan Retiree Advantage if you are not eligible to remain a member on this basis.
-Capital Health Plan Retiree Advantage must disenroll you if you do not meet this requirement.
+Medicare (the Centers for Medicare & Medicaid Services) will notify Capital Health Plan State of Florida Retiree Advantage if you are not eligible to remain a member on this basis.

+Capital Health Plan State of Florida Retiree Advantage must disenroll you if you do not meet this requirement.